 What do I need for my volunteer work to be used in RPL:

 In short, any relevant documentation can be used to support your experience and knowledge.
 If you’re finding it difficult to obtain this evidence, you could reach out to the organisation you worked for to see if you’re still on their records.
 Official documentation of this nature can be used.
-Feel free to contact us and discuss, we’re RPL specialists and can help you every step of the way.
+Feel free to contact us and discuss; we’re RPL specialists and can help you every step.

 Why Choose RPL?

 Traditionally, training programs demand students to devote a significant amount of time to their studies in order to acquire a certificate.
-This approach is replaced by the RPL certificate, which allows persons with extensive industry knowledge and expertise to earn their certifications much faster.
+This approach is replaced by the RPL certificate, allowing persons with extensive industry knowledge and expertise to earn their certifications much faster.

 You can anticipate to acquire your qualifications in weeks, not years, depending on your relevant experience and documentation.
 RPL is also less expensive than typical programs because you only pay for the evaluation of your documentation rather than the complete course, why pay for something you already know!
 Furthermore, it provides an opportunity to be formally recognised for your charity or volunteer work in way that can help boost your career and resume.